ChrisBuilds/terminaltexteffects/docs/showroom.md

 ## Elephant Splash

-A cute purple elephant walks into view, sprays arcing water from its trunk, and reveals the input through a blue-to-purple splash wave.
+A cute purple elephant walks along the bottom, drinks a shrinking puddle, and sprays the water upward to reveal the centred input before celebrating and walking away.

 ![Demo](./img/effects_demos/elephantsplash_demo.gif)